puppetlabs/puppetdb/documentation/connect_puppet_master.markdown

 [report_format]: ./api/wire_format/report_format_v5.html
 [puppetdb_server_urls]: ./puppetdb_connection.html#server_urls

-> Note: To use PuppetDB, your site's puppet master(s) must be running Puppet 3.5.1 or later .
+> Note: To use PuppetDB, your site's Puppet master(s) must be running Puppet 4.0.0 or later.

-After PuppetDB is installed and running, you should configure your puppet master(s) to use it.
-Once connected to PuppetDB, puppet masters will do the following:
+After PuppetDB is installed and running, you should configure your Puppet master(s) to use it.
+Once connected to PuppetDB, Puppet masters will do the following:

 * Send every node's catalog to PuppetDB
 * Send every node's facts to PuppetDB